The contract for sale

 If you are buying your first home, you may be entitled to a little help from the government.
-For more information visit the Office of State Revenue.
+For more information visit the Revenue NSW.

 Duty and other tax

 In NSW, the purchase of property is taxed.
 This tax takes the form of duty, which is calculated based on the price of the property.
 Usually you will need to pay this duty at or before settlement.
 However, your obligation to pay is sometimes waived if you are a first home buyer or if you are buying a newly constructed home.
-For more information visit the Office of State Revenue.
+For more information visit the Revenue NSW.

 If a property is not purely residential in its nature, the sale may incur GST.
 Investment properties can also be subject to Land Tax.
 It is important your solicitor goes through the contract for sale to make sure the cost of these taxes it is not unfairly passed onto you as the buyer.